Dusttoo/wumbo/.github/README.md

 # GitHub Actions Workflows

-This directory contains the CI/CD workflows for the Family Budget application.
+This directory contains the CI/CD workflows for the Wumbo application.

 ## Workflows